camwestwood/xapi/generic/login.md

 ```

 ### Object Entity
-The object for Login statements identifies what is being logged in to.
+The Object for Login Statements identifies what is being logged in to.
 It uses the Jisc Profile common entity [ObjectA](../common_structures.md#objecta),

 #### Object Entity properties:
 <table>